olgarithms/sphinx-tutorial/docs/7-hosting-on-github-pages.md

 {: .hint }
 🙌 You have now reached the [`07-gh-pages`](https://github.com/aelsayed95/sphinxy/tree/07-gh-pages) part of the tutorial.
-If not, check-out that branch and [`gh-pages-7`](https://github.com/aelsayed95/sphinxy/tree/7-gh-pages) branch for `gh-pages-7` and continue from there.
+If not, check out that branch and [`gh-pages-7`](https://github.com/aelsayed95/sphinxy/tree/7-gh-pages) branch for `gh-pages-7` and continue from there.